Home » Course Review

 Mystic Dunes Golf Club's par 5s aren't left out either.
 No. 6 is a 510-yarder with a substantial carry from the back tees and even the blue ones.
 It's a dogleg left and a long drive to the left can put you in position for an eagle, but beware the water that fronts the green left.
 There is a big oak in the fairway affecting your second shot and the green features an eight-foot elevation change.

-Mystic Dunes is a tough, challenging golf course.
+Mystic Dunes G.C. is a tough, challenging golf course.
 Bring your long game, your short game and everything in between.

 There are two distinctive nines.
 The front is called "Carolina golf" with long, forced carries over swamps and wetlands and the back nine is supposedly more British in appearance, though that is debatable.